ED-IP/Milestone-4-project/README.md

-<h1 align="center">Milestone Project 4, A site to promote and sell a new book series</h1>
+<h1 align="center">Milestone Project 4, A Simple site to promote and sell a new book series</h1>

 The objective of this page is to promote and allow/accept direct sells for a new book series